 The Arduinos are controlled in 4 groups by 4 Raspberry Pi’s.

 The poetry, which is created by an algorithm which rearranges the data collected from a number of site-specific points, is hosted on a website.
-The Pis pull the poetry from the website over 4G and then transmits the letter addresses via Ethernet to the Arduinos and then to the motors using I2C network protocol.
+The Pis pull the poetry from the website over 4G and then transmits the letter addresses via Ethernet to the Arduino and then to the motors using the I2C network protocol.